-Poudre School District's Employee Assistance Services program supports employees and their family members with their mental health needs.
-While the primary focus of EAS is counseling, EAS is also the administrator of PSD’s Mental Health/Substance Abuse benefit plan.
+Poudre School District's Employee Assistance Services (EAS) program supports employees and their family members with mental health and substance use services.
+While the primary focus of EAS is counseling, EAS is also the administrator of PSD’s Mental Health/Substance Use benefit plan.
 Please call 970-488-4925 to make an appointment with a licensed EAS therapist.
 EAS is not a walk-in clinic.

 If you don't find answers to your questions about EAS here, please email email@example.com for information.